-If you’re looking for some clean eating inspiration to jumpstart this year’s healthy efforts, consider these 32 recipes your cookbook for well-being.
+If you’re looking for some clean eating inspiration to jumpstart your healthy efforts, consider these 32 recipes your cookbook for well-being.
 Each breakfast, lunch, dinner, and snack includes some of the 8 superfoods recommended by Sonima’s nutrition contributor Amie Valpone: leafy greens, beans or legumes, nuts and seeds, gluten-free whole grains, fresh herbs, berries, avocado, and citrus.
-From pumpkin tortilla soup to five-ingredient peanut butter granola to green falafel bowls, these dishes are full of color, flavor, and nutrients to help you start the new year feeling your best.
+From pumpkin tortilla soup to five-ingredient peanut butter granola to green falafel bowls, these dishes are full of color, flavor, and nutrients to help you feel your best.

 You’ll never guess this fruity magenta bowl has spinach and beets in it.
 The root vegetable contains anti-inflammatory compounds and may help lower blood pressure.
 Top this breakfast off with more hemp seeds and nuts, or nut butter, for some added staying power.

 Za’atar is a Middle Eastern blend of sesame seeds, herbs, and sumac, a spice that lends a lemony zing.
 Make the quinoa, roasted tomatoes, and spiced pecans at night so you can heat up, top it with an egg, then eat and go in the morning.
 The protein in this dish will help keep you satisfied.

 This gorgeous meal is also easy to transport to work if you make it in a mason jar.
 The oat flour (use gluten-free, if you prefer) and chia seeds thicken overnight so it’s perfectly creamy come breakfast time.
 Plus, the fiber from the oat flour, chia, and blueberries supports healthy digestion.